Foundations of a Deeper Perspective

 We are proud The United Nations Educational, Scientific and Cultural Organization, (UNESCO), states that the Waldorf movement's "ideals and ethical principles...correspond to those of UNESCO.”
 Each year many student-led projects benefit local hospices and other care providers.

-Our Saturday Village Market provides local farmers and artisans a venue to sell organic foods and goods that benefit our community and local economy.
+The Saturday Village Market that is housed at our school provides local farmers and artisans a venue to sell organic foods and goods that benefit our community and local economy.
 Toronto Waldorf School is not just for children and students, but for families as well.

 What every parent would wish as the best for his or her children, Waldorf education provides.
 The fullest development of intelligent, imaginative, self-confident and caring persons is the aim of Waldorf education.
 This aim is solidly grounded in a comprehensive view of human development, in an intellectually and culturally rich curriculum, and in the presence of knowledgeable, caring human beings at every stage of the child’s education.